i18nexus/next-i18n-router/README.md

 **German**: `/de/products`

-To also include your default locale in the path, set the `prefixDefault` config option to `true`.
+To also include your default locale in the path, set the `prefixDefault` config option to `true`. use permanentRedirect true to redriect using 301(permanent) status instead of 307 (temporary)

 To hide all locales from the path, set the `noPrefix` config option to `true`.